ducdetronquito/scalpl/README.md

         }
     }
 }
-# Ok, now we need to go deeper...
+# Just wrap your data, and you're ready to go deeper !
 proxy = Cut(data)
 ```